VenaoX69/VenaoX69/README.md

 I belong to Jesus.

 Hi, I'm Daniel Henao Rivera.
-I was born and raised in Santa Barbara, Antioqui, Colombia, and I'm currently 22 years old, I'm a software developer and I am located in Caldas - Antioquia.
+I was born and raised in Santa Barbara, Antioquia, Colombia, and I'm currently 22 years old, I'm a software developer and I am located in Caldas - Antioquia.

 I'm passionate about continuos learning - I see every new challenge is an opportunity, and I embrace them day by day.